DigitalHarborFoundation/interactive-gallery-v2/src/entries/cs-core/stephen.md

 First I had to create an array of cells, and assign them states.
 Then I had to code the processing for how to update them.

-I had a hard time making each cell an object of a class.The simulation generates a lot of interesting patterns.
+I had a hard time making each cell an object of a class.The simulation generates a lot of interesting pattern.

 This project has helped me practice my Javascript knowledge.